dpneumo/simplestate/CHANGE_NOTES.md

+#### SimpleState version 2.0.3
+Move maintenance of list of states available to an instance of StateList.
+This instance is held by the state holder.
+Allows multiple state holders to each have their own list of available states.
+Removes the effective global state being maintained in the State class.

 #### SimpleState version 2.0.0
 Ruby version requirement has changed to: __>= 2.1.0__ .
 (Ruby 2.0.0 can be used with some minor modification: Default values must be provided for all keyword arguments.)